vb-diconium/bowling-kata/README.md

 [bowling-score]: http://www.wpclipart.com/recreation/sports/bowling/bowling_scoresheet_example.png "bowling score card"

-## General requirements
-- You may use whatever programming language/platform you prefer.
-Use something that you know well.
-- You must release your work with an OSI-approved open source license of your choice.
-- You must deliver the sources of your application, with a README that explains how to compile and run it.
-- Add the code to your own Github account and send us the link.

 **IMPORTANT:**  Implement the requirements focusing on **writing the best code** you can produce.

 ## Scoring bowling